jakeswalker/jakeswalker.github.io/projects/RWD.md

   - CSS
   - JavaScript
   - jQuery
-summary: "A demonstration of responsive websites that are compatible on all deviced."
+summary: "A demonstration of responsive web designs that are compatible on all deviced."
 ---

 A demonstration of responsive websites I designed using HTML, CSS, JavaScript, and jQuery that are compatible on all devices.